Virtual Private LAN Service

-Virtual Private LAN Service (VPLS) is a way to provide Ethernet-based multipoint to multipoint communication over IP or MPLS networks.
-It allows geographically dispersed sites to share an Ethernet broadcast domain by connecting sites through pseudowires.
-The term sites includes multiplicities of both servers and clients.
+Virtual Private LAN Service (VPLS) is a virtual private network (VPN) technology that provides Ethernet-based multipoint-to-multipoint communication over IP or MPLS networks.
+It allows geographically dispersed sites to share an Ethernet broadcast domain by connecting sites (including both servers and clients) through pseudowires.
 The technologies that can be used as pseudo-wire can be Ethernet over MPLS, L2TPv3 or even GRE.
-There are two IETF standards track RFCs (RFC 4761 and RFC 4762) describing VPLS establishment.

-VPLS is a virtual private network (VPN) technology.
-In contrast to L2TPv3, which allows only point-to-point layer 2 tunnels, VPLS allows any-to-any (multipoint) connectivity.
+There are two IETF standards-track RFCs (RFC 4761 and RFC 4762) describing VPLS establishment.
+In contrast to L2TPv3, which allows only point-to-point OSI layer 2 tunnels, VPLS allows any-to-any (multipoint) connectivity.